Abdullah-9862873/Full_Stack_Ecommerce_Site_Part_2/README.md

 _________________________________Filter for pricing and Rating________________________________________

-Step 51: To add the pricing and rating, update the filter() inisde the "apifeatures.js" as:
+Step 51: To add the pricing and rating, update the filter() inisde the "apifeatures.js" as.

 	filter(){
 	        const queryCopy = {...this.queryStr};
 	        // Removing some fields for category